fbpx

 Here, instead of a callback that responds to a widget, we have a callback that responds when a message is received whose address matches /MultiplyByTwo followed by a floating point value.
 When such a message is received, using a new OSC address, we send back the value multiple by 2

-Although you would normally be using a third party application, I used a command line program called oscchief to generate a suitable message.
+I used a command line program called oscchief to generate a suitable message.
+(Although you would normally use a third-party application)

 Application OSChief generates OSC messages